 Your tone of voice and volume play a significant role in your dog’s development and how you bond.
 Yelling at your dog can make your dog nervous and fearful.

-Yelling also can make your dog less likely to respond to your commands, which makes you more frustrated and likely to yell.
+Yelling can also make your dog less likely to respond to your commands, making you more frustrated and likely to yell.

 New research and most dog-training experts recommend using a soft, quiet voice when you talk to your dog instead of yelling.